Who is Mikki Tiamo?

 I am Mikki Tiamo and this is my website, please enjoy responsibly 😉

-When I wore womens clothes it always felt right, not dirty or seedy, nor did I get aroused by this.
-I just liked to dress as a woman, wear makeup and do my nails.
+When I wore the correct clothing it always felt right, not dirty or seedy, nor did I get aroused by this.
+I just liked to dress as a woman, wear makeup, do my nails and my hair.
 The reward for me was the visual effect and I would spend hours looking at myself in the mirror.

 This was all put on hold when I went to work in the far east and met someone who I ended up marrying and sharing my life with for 20 years.

-During this time I supressed my crossdressing and at times I had massive bouts of depression because I didnt know what was going on in my head.
-It was only when this relationship ended and I entered another relationship where this lady encouraged me and helped me dress up on a few occassions.
-However, again this relationship drew to a close and I found myself single.
+During this time I suppressed my crossdressing and at times I had massive bouts of depression because I didn’t know what was going on in my head.
+It was only when this relationship ended and I entered another relationship where this lady encouraged me to seek psychiatric help (something I begrudged at the time but now I’m thankful for) and helped me dress up on a few occasions.
+However, again this relationship ended.

-The reaction that evening to me from other people there was well, fucking amazing.
+The reaction I got that evening from other people there was well, fucking amazing.
 I seriously cannot describe the reaction I got from Male, Female, Young, Old… Just amazing.
 Yes.
 I did love being the centre of attention and still do.

-I wish i’d worn more suitable shoes so I could have mingled more but lesson learnt for 2021 (because Manchester Pride 2020 has been postponed) and i’ll wear something more suitable for Pride 2021.
+I wish I’d worn more suitable shoes though so I could have mingled more, lesson learnt for 2021 (because Manchester Pride 2020 has been postponed) and I’ll wear something more suitable for Pride 2021.

 I have a great bunch of friends who help and support me.
-Many have said they feel humbled that I’d shared secret with them, I’ve done this because I love you guys, but all my true friends have been so helpful and supportive of me during this transitioning period on my life.
+Many have said they feel humbled that I’d shared my secret with them.
+I’ve done this because I love you guys, but all my true friends have been so helpful and supportive of me during this transitioning period of my life.

 My girlfriends have been amazing and we have been out on several occasions as a group in Manchester, Leeds and Liverpool.

-Now lets be clear here, I have always been quite femine as a man and make more than a passible woman.
+Now let’s be clear here, I have always been quite feminine as a man and make more than a passible woman.
 Those who’ve known me for a long time have actually been shocked when they have met Mikki for the first time.
-The standard greeting over the past months has been, “Wow!”
+The standard greeting over the past year has been, “Wow!”

 I went to see a friend of mine whom I’ve know for over 15 years and when he opened the door his initial reaction was “Wow!
 Wow!
 You look bloody amazing.”
-Now I know he wasnt just being nice as i’ve know him a long time and he always speaks his mind.
-If i’d have looked stupid he would have told me irrespective of my feelings, thats why he’s been my friend for so long.
+Now I know he wasn’t just being nice as I’ve known him a long time and he always speaks his mind.
+If I’d have looked stupid he would have told me irrespective of my feelings, that’s why he’s been my friend for so long.

-On arrival I walked in and shouted “Hiya”.
-The look on my dads face first of all was “WTF!” but he immediately came to me and threw his arms around me and said “I knew you weren’t playing around when you told us but your mum wouldn’t have it”.
-“I am shocked though son.”
+On arrival, I walked in and shouted “Hiya”.
+The look on my dads face first of all was “WTF!” but he immediately came to me and threw his arms around me and said, “I knew you weren’t playing around when you told us but your mum wouldn’t have it”.
+“I am shocked though.”

 He actually shed a tear “Are you happy?”, “Yes, Dad I am”.
 “Good, you look bloody gorgeous.
 Come here give me a kiss”

 Next up was my mum.
 On hearing me talking to Dad she’s up and across into the front room and on seeing me she’s taken aback.
-Quite litterly, she took a step backwards.
-Almost in shock she put her hand on her heart and said “Ah, thats what you meant!”
+Quite literally, she took a step backwards.
+Almost in shock, she put her hand on her heart and said “Ah, that’s what you meant!”